 May 4, 2015 Housing instructions will be sent for myRedDragon- Housing FAQ

 August 1, 2015 Hall assignment/roommate information available on myRedDragon

 August 28, 2015 Move-in day for all freshmen and transfer students who have attended an Orientation or Transfer Transition Seminar

 Please print the new student health forms including the Medical History Report and Tuberculosis Screening forms (as well as the Under 18 Consent Form if you will be under 18 at the time you arrive on campus), which must be completed by you and your health care provider and returned to the Student Health Service Office.
 Completed records are due as soon as possible.
 If you are enrolling for the fall semester the health form is due July 1 (December 1 for Spring semester).
-For more information, visit the Student Health Services website or contact Student Health Services at Van Hoesen Hall, Room B-26, phone 607-753-4811, fax 607-753-2486.
+For more information, visit the Student Health Service website or contact Student Health Service at Van Hoesen Hall, Room B-26, phone 607-753-4811, fax 607-753-2486.

 The Advisement and Transition Office coordinates Orientation for all new students.
 These sessions are designed to introduce you to services and programs that are vital to your successful transition to SUNY Cortland.
 The Orientation program provides both students and parents a structured and holistic introduction to our College's environment.